 Reimbursement and Documentation

-This code typically reimburses between $150 and $200, depending on the payer and region.
+This CPT code 99215 typically reimburses between $150 and $200, depending on the payer and region.
 It is frequently scrutinized due to its high value, so supporting documentation must be thorough and precise.
+It should not be used when coding for new patient visits.

-Document the total time or detail the complexity of medical decision-making, including all data reviewed and clinical reasoning.
+Document the total time or detail the complexity of medical decision-making, including all data and lab reports reviewed and clinical reasoning.
+If the visit with an established patient lasts longer than 40 minutes, you can safely use this code.
 Without this level of specificity, audits or downcoding are likely.